Projects (current)

 2) How do efforts to control and regulate movement figure in negotiations between state and non-state actors?

-We argued that forced migration governance functions as a regime strategy of states at different levels of political stability with institutional and bureaucratic specificities limiting a state’s scope to act; is negotiated around humanitarian principles in which international actors and civil society play a crucial role; is driven by the size and perceived proximity of forced migrant groups in terms of race, gender, ethnicity, class, and religious belonging; and is characterised by strong path dependency.
+We argued that forced migration governance functions as a regime survival strategy of governing actors at different levels of political stability with institutional and bureaucratic specificities limiting their scope to act; is negotiated around humanitarian principles in which international actors and civil society play a crucial role; is driven by the size and perceived proximity of forced migrant groups in terms of race, gender, ethnicity, class, and religious belonging; and is characterised by strong path dependency.

 Read more about our methodology and approach in our Framework Paper.